Local Rule 7056. SUMMARY JUDGMENT

 (b) Stipulated Facts.
 All parties in interest may jointly file a stipulation setting forth a statement of stipulated facts to which all parties in interest agree.
 As to any stipulated facts, the parties so stipulating may state that their stipulations are entered into only for the purposes of the motion for summary judgment and are not intended to be otherwise binding.

 (c) Opposition.
-Any party opposing a motion for summary judgment must reproduce the itemized facts in the statement of undisputed facts and admit those facts which are undisputed and deny those which are disputed, including with each denial a citation to the particular portions of any pleading, affidavit, deposition, interrogatory answer, admission or other document relied upon in support of that denial.
-The opposing party may also file a separate concise statement of disputed facts, and the source thereof in the record, of all additional material facts as to which there is a genuine issue precluding summary judgment.
+Any party opposing a motion for summary judgment must repeat the itemized facts in the Statement of Undisputed Facts and admit those facts which are undisputed and deny those which are disputed, including with each denial a citation to the particular portions of any pleading, affidavit, declaration, deposition, interrogatory answer, admission or other document relied upon in support of that denial.
+The opposing party may also file a separate concise “Statement of Disputed Facts,” and the source thereof in the record, of all additional material facts as to which there is a genuine issue precluding summary judgment.
 The opposing party must file as an exhibit to its statement all evidentiary documents that are cited in the opposing papers.
 If a need for discovery is asserted as a basis for denial of the motion, the party opposing the motion must provide a description of the particular facts on which discovery is to be had or the issues on which discovery is necessary.

 Unless the court orders otherwise, an opposing party has twenty-one (21) days after service of the moving party’s points and authorities to file and serve a memorandum of points and authorities in opposition to the motion.